 Wasting food is an environmental, moral and financial scandal, and has a huge impact on carbon emissions because of all the energy used in the production, transportation and processing of food.
-Each year, businesses in the UK throw away an estimated £5 billion worth of food.
+UK food businesses throw away an estimated £3.2 billion worth of food each year.

 There is a strong business case for tackling food waste.
 For every pound invested in measuring and reducing the food they throw away, businesses can expect to gain £14 pounds back on average.

 How you can tackle food waste in your business

 The food waste hierarchy is a helpful guide to managing your food waste.
 Its priority is on preventing food from becoming waste in the first place, and then on redistributing any edible surplus food to feed people.

 All businesses are legally required to adopt the hierarchy for their food waste and to ensure it is passed to a registered waste carrier.

 There are four main ways you can start tackling food waste in your business: reduce, redistribute, repurpose and recycle.

 Start measuring your food waste.
 It’s an easy way to find out where food is being thrown away in your business.
 It will give you some clear ideas on how to throw away less food and start saving money.

 If food is consistently being leftover on plates, think about reducing portion sizes and asking customers if they’d like a doggy bag.